rknLA/rdio-projects/README.md

 Rdio Projects
 -------------

+### Notice!

+This repo is not done yet, so while everything said below is nice and fluffy, none of it actually works yet!

+---

 A little framework for building client-side apps that use the Rdio API.

 The framework's purpose is to maximize code reusability, and to shorten the